-- 1. The extent to which the airnoise boundary meets or exceeds the recommended noise control criteria of table 1 of NZS 6805:1992 Airport Noise Management and Land Use Planning. - 2.
-The tourism benefits that may accrue from the airstrip.
+- 1. The extent to which the helinoise boundary meets or exceeds the limits of acceptability of table 1 of NZS 6807:1994 Noise Management and Land Use Planning for Helicopter Landing Areas. - The extent to which the airnoise boundary meets or exceeds the recommended noise control criteria of table 1 of NZS 6805:1992 Airport Noise Management and Land Use Planning. - 3.
+The tourism benefits that may accrue from the helipad or airstrip.